streetsidesoftware/vscode-spell-checker/client/README.md

 To see the list of suggestions:

 After positioning the cursor in the word, any of the following should display the list of suggestions:
-- Click on the 💡 (lightbulb) in the left had margin.
+- Click on the 💡 (lightbulb) in the left hand margin.
 - [`Quick Fix`](https://code.visualstudio.com/docs/getstarted/keybindings#_rich-languages-editing) Editor action command:
     - Mac: `⌘`+`.` or `Cmd`+`.`
     - PC: `Ctrl`+`.`